camunda/camunda-docs-manual/content/update/minor/719-to-720/was.md

 Throughout the procedure, refer to the [update guide][update-guide].
 If not already done, download the [Camunda Platform 7.20 IBM WebSphere distribution][was-distribution].

 {{< note title="Removed support for WebSphere 9" class="info" >}}
 Support for WebSphere 9 was discontinued with the Camunda Platform 7.20.0 release.
-The artifacts used in this guide *should* be compatible with WebSphere 9 but using them in a WebSphere 9 application server is at your own risk.
+The artifacts used in this guide might be compatible with a WebSphere 9 application server.
+However, this is not tested and is not covered by Camunda product support.
 {{< /note >}}

 The update procedure takes the following steps: